Antonio Brown: 2014 season

-In the season-opener against the Cleveland Browns, while returning a punt, Brown attempted to hurdle Cleveland Browns punter Spencer Lanning and kicked him in the facemask, garnering significant media attention.
+In the season-opener against the Cleveland Browns, while returning a punt, Brown attempted to hurdle Browns punter Spencer Lanning and kicked him in the facemask, garnering significant media attention as well as a 15-yard unsportsmanlike conduct penalty.
 He finished the narrow 30–27 victory with five receptions for 116 yards and a touchdown.
 He later apologized for the kick, calling it an accident.
 Brown was fined $8,200 for the kick.
 On October 20 against the Houston Texans, Brown threw his first NFL touchdown pass, a three-yard pass to wide receiver Lance Moore, in a 30–23 victory on Monday Night Football.
 The following game, Brown caught ten passes for 133 yards and two touchdowns in a 51–34 victory over the Indianapolis Colts.
 During Week 9 against the Baltimore Ravens, Brown made a season-high 11 catches for a season-high 144 yards, including a 54-yard touchdown reception.
 In Week 13, against the New Orleans Saints, he had eight receptions for 97 receiving yards and two receiving touchdowns in the 35–32 loss.
 In Week 14 against the Cincinnati Bengals, he had nine receptions for 117 receiving yards in the 42–21 victory.
 In the following game against the Atlanta Falcons, he had ten receptions for 123 receiving yards in the 27–20 victory.
 In the regular-season finale, the second divisional matchup against the Cincinnati Bengals, he had seven receptions for 128 yards and a touchdown to go along with a 71-yard punt return touchdown.
 His successful performance earned him AFC Special Teams Player of the Week.

 In 2014, Brown led the NFL in receptions (129), receiving yards (1,698), and was tied for second in touchdowns (13); all three were new team records.
 He became the first Steeler to lead the league in receiving yards since Roy Jefferson in 1968.
 The Steelers made the playoffs and faced off against the Ravens in the Wild Card Round.
 In the 30–17 loss, he had nine receptions for 117 yards.
 His successful season garnered him a third Pro Bowl selection.
 He was ranked eighth by his fellow players on the NFL Top 100 Players of 2015.